AFM-SPM/TopoStats/docs/configuration.md

 |              | `colorbar`                     | boolean    | `true`         | Whether to include the colorbar scale in plots.
 Options `true`, `false`                                                             |
 |              | `axes`                         | boolean    | `true`         | # Options : true, false (due to off being a bool when parsed)                                                                       |
 |              | `cmap`                         | string     | `nanoscope`    | Colormap to use in plotting.
 Options : `nanoscope`, `afmhot`                                                                        |

+## Validation

+Configuration files are validated against a schema to check that the values in the configuration file are within the expected ranges or valid parameters.
+This helps capture problems early and should provide informative messages as to what needs correcting if there are errors.